10 Things to Do in Mallorca in February

 Streets of Palma| ©Rolf Schotsch

-The cathedral, the Royal Palace of La Almudaina, the Lonja or the Consulate of the Sea are great attractions of Mallorca.
-But in the busiest tourist months it is difficult to enjoy all its beauty, which is not the case in February.
+The cathedral, the Royal Palace of La Almudaina, the Lonja, and the Consulate of the Sea are some of Mallorca's main attractions.
+However, during the busiest months of the year, it can be difficult to enjoy all their beauty, but this is not the case in February.

-A very fun way to visit these places is to book a tour of Palma de Mallorca, as you will be accompanied by a guide who will tell you the history and secrets of the area so you can see it with different eyes and enjoy it even more.
+A very fun way to explore these places is to book a tour of Palma de Mallorca, as you will be accompanied by a guide who will tell you about the history and secrets of the area so that you can see it with new eyes and enjoy it even more.

-To finish the day, I recommend you visit Portixol, an old fishing district of Palma that still retains its seafaring essence, but mixed with a bohemian touch.
-It is always surrounded by a lively atmosphere, ideal to try something typical like a llonguet, an oval-shaped bread roll that can be filled with a thousand delicacies.
+To end the day, I recommend visiting Portixol, an old fishing neighborhood in Palma that still retains its seafaring essence, but mixed with a bohemian touch.
+It is always bustling with a lively atmosphere, ideal for trying something typical such as a llonguet, an oval-shaped bread roll that can be filled with a thousand delicacies.

 Book a tour of Palma de Mallorca